 A wine bar I once frequented had a tasting class with samples that tasted and smelled like the commonly used descriptive words.

-For example, Ethiopian Sidamo has a lemony taste to me and I don’t particularly care for it, too thin and acid.
+Ethiopian Sidamo has a lemony taste to me and I don’t particularly care for it, too thin and acid.
 Maybe I need to take a tasting class to find out what “citrus” in the context of coffee tastes like.
 Not all Sidamo tastes like this to me.
 Or Sidamo isn’t what I think it is.
 Sidamo is a variety/cultivar, a region, and a people.
 I think of it as a variety grown in the region.
 The Sidamo people grow a lot of varieties.

 The back of the bag describes it as complex.
 I would say complex like the herbaceous Chinese medicinal teas.